-Hydrogen: biological information
+Hydrogen - 1H: biological information

-Biological role of hydrogen: hydrogen makes up two of the three atoms in water and water is absolutely essential to life.
+Hydrogen makes up two of the three atoms in water and water is absolutely essential to life.
 Hydrogen is present in all organic compounds.
 A form of water in which both hydrogen atoms are replaced by deuterium (2H, or D) is called "heavy water" (D2O) and is toxic to mammals.
 Some bacteria are known to metabolise molecular hydrogen (H2).

 Levels in humans